-Complete business license applications are reviewed within 10 business days.
+Complete business license applications are reviewed in approximately 10-15 business days.
 When moving into an existing building, please plan additional time for any building and development permits which may be required to address the change in land use and building occupancy.

 Planning Your Business

 Before starting a business, it is important to develop a business plan.
 This is an essential step and critical for the planning and viability of your business.
 A business plan is a written document that describes in detail how your business is going to achieve its goals.